Archie-osu/Archie-osu.github.io/_posts/2025-04-11-vanguard-research.md

 To wrap this up, I think it's important to note that Vanguard's protections go beyond what I've detailed above.
 I may revisit this topic in the future, but given the current time constraints, this is all I've got for now.

-As always, I applaud you, the reader, for making it this far. **Stay tuned for next time, when I'll explore some ways of detecting [Voyager](https://git.back.engineering/_xeroxz/voyager)-like Hyper-V bootkits.**
+As always, I applaud you, the reader, for making it this far. **Stay tuned for next time.**